Coding with Shards¶

 to update variable values.

-When defining variables in your program, you can use Setup
+When defining variables in your program, you can use Once

 to ensure that variables defined within it will only ever be defined once within a program.